-It's not being done by strangers in a van peering through binoculars, no. What's actually happening is far more intrusive than what's visible through glass lenses.
+It's not being done by strangers in a van peering through binoculars, no. What's actually happening is far more intrusive than what's visible through a lens.

-You probably know that vast amounts of information about you is being collected electronically, but beyond encountering eerily specific targeted ads, it's difficult for most people to grasp what's going on behind the scenes, let alone understand the present and future implications.
+You probably know that a lot of information is being collected about you, but beyond encountering eerily focused ads, it's difficult for most people to grasp what's going on behind the scenes, let alone understand the implications.

-Fortunately, just as you don't need to be a mechanic to recognize that your car's broken, you also don't need to understand the intricacies of mass data collection to know that there's big trouble brewing.
+Fortunately, just as you don't need to be a mechanic to recognize that your car's broken, you also don't need to understand the intricacies of mass data collection to know that there's trouble.